-- was necessary for the purposes of preventing or detecting crime,
+- was necessary for preventing or detecting crime,

 - was required or authorised by an enactment, by a rule of law or by the order of a court or tribunal, or

-- in the particular circumstances, was justified as being in the public interest.
+- in particular circumstances, was justified as being in the public interest.

 It is also a defence for a person charged with an offence under subsection (1) to prove that—